sara-nl/griddocs/source/Pages/Basics/certificates/sectigo.rst

 Obtain a *Sectigo* certificate
 ===============================

-Sectigo allows you to get your Grid certificate *instantly* from the GEANT Trusted Certificate Service (former was the Terena portal and then Digicert), by using your institutional login (SURFconext).
+Sectigo allows you to get your Grid certificate *instantly* from the GEANT Trusted Certificate Service (former was the Terena portal and then Digicert), by using your institutional login (SURFcontext).

 The following guide will help you: